-Most of the amp noises fall under this category.
+- 60Hz Hum: Most of the amp noises fall under this category.
 Poor shielding, cable problems, and proximity to magnetic fields are categorized as 60Hz hums.

-How to Fix Amplifier-Buzzing Noise
+How to Fix Amplifier Buzzing Noise

 1. Isolate the Problem

-- Spend too much time trying to identify the problem
+- Spend too much time trying to identify the problem.

-- Create more complex problems
+- Potentially create more complex problems.

-- Fail to achieve your goals
+- Fail to achieve your goals.

 2. Check Ground Connections

-If you suspect a ground loop, turn off the audio system and use a heavy-duty power strip to connect the amp and the other audio sources to the same outlet.
+- If you suspect a ground loop, turn off the audio system and use a heavy-duty power strip to connect the amp and the other audio sources to the same outlet.

-Connect the ground wire of the audio source to the grounding screw, and if you can still detect the buzz, move on to the next step.
+- Connect the ground wire of the audio source to the grounding screw, and if you can still detect the buzz, move on to the next step.